Elvis Was Not a Mentalist

 Let's try to summarize a few points here.
 One, the doctrine of Mentalism explains, but does not explain away, the world and the ego.
 It reconciles duality with "not-duality" and finally "non-duality".
 It does not give fuel to the idea that no practice is necessary, only that reality is always the case and not elsewhere.

 Two, the I-thought is a confusing idea and may be less than fruitful for some practitioners to focus on.
-People may say to themselves Who am I, Who am I for years - and never are.
+People may say to themselves Who am I, Who am I, for years - and never are.
 It is easy to confuse the notion of thoughts emanating out of the head or brain with the fundamental perception or feeling that is the true import of the phrase, the I-thought.
-It often takes quite a lot of maturing and practice to get a grip on, or to "hold on to", the ego or I-thought as Maharshi advised,in order to finally rest easy as the "I am" - the source of the 'I-thought'.
+It often takes quite a lot of maturing and practice to get a grip on, or to "hold on to", the ego or I-thought as Maharshi advised, in order to finally rest easy as the "I am" - the source of the 'I-thought'.
 According to Anthony and PB, we need a broad understanding of what this ego actually is, how it functions, its many disguises, and so forth, to succeed in objectifying it, so it can be consistently disidentified with.

 Three, for westerners particularly, focussing too much on finding the source of the I-thought within may lead to an inability or unnecessary delay in discovering what is going on without!
-It may focus attention more on the ego, in a negative sense, wherefore it may perhaps for some be more appropriate to spend some time contemplating WHAT Am I? and WHAT Is This? before WHO Am I?.
+It may focus attention more on the ego, in a negative sense, wherefore it may perhaps for some be more appropriate, as previously suggested, to spend some time contemplating ”WHAT Am I?” and ”WHAT Is This?”, or “What is this me?”, before ”WHO Am I?”.
 That is, a study of the philosophic doctrines with some depth may give a broader understanding of what is to be accomplished and the true nature of the problem (if any) that is before us.
 When subjective egoity based on a wrong relationship with the world is purified, then "Who AM I?", without Ramana sitting right in front of you, may be more productive.
-In PB's terminology, the emanent that the Soul is projecting, the re-embodying Soul, or the ego, a "unit of life" or complex karmic stream, evolves and gets purified, "becomes wisdom" by experiencing and being part of the World-Idea, at some point gets 'ripe', and through enquiry or surrender reunites with its source, the divine Overself.
-It is not merged forever or annihilated in God as common mysticism teaches (the fallacy of divine identity), but remains a dedicated servant of its higher self.
+In PB's terminology, the emanent that the Soul is projecting, the re-embodying Soul, or the ego, a "unit of life" or complex karmic stream, evolves and gets purified, "becomes wisdom" by experiencing and being part of the World-Idea, at some point gets 'ripe', and through enquiry or surrender reunites, so to speak, with its source, the divine Overself.
+It is not merged forever or annihilated in God as common mysticism teaches (the fallacy of divine identity), but remains a dedicated servant of its higher self, which identity one now becomes one with.
 These are words, and, no doubt, difficult to intellectually reconcile with the ultimate arguments of the ajatavada (no creation, no causality) advaitists.
 Nevertheless, the main point is that if one merely negates his experiences because of a simplistic and incomplete doctrine about the ego (i.e., it is unreal, etc.) he will not continue to grow.

 V.S.
 Iyer said that one must start with examining the world in front of one.
 First, understand that it is an idea.
 Then know that the body is an idea.
 Finally, understand that the ego-I is an idea.
 Knowing these are ideas effectively dissolves them into Mind or Consciousness.
 This is a form of gyan samadhi, without trance, in which one realizes the Atman.
 Starting with "who am I," says Iyer, assumes there is such a thing and that we know what it is.
 But there isn't and we don't.
 So "who am I" is misleading.
 As Ramana sometimes said instead, "what is this me?" is a more accurate question.
-When all of this is abidingly established in oneself, then one can then know the real "I", which is Brahman.
+When all of this is abidingly established in oneself, then one can know the real "I", which is Brahman.
 "I and "world" are known as Brahman.
 That is the true "I".
-[See Iyer, Commentaries (ed.
+[See Commentaries (ed.
 Mark Scorelle, 1999) for more on Iyer's thought].

 Adyashanti spoke of this brilliantly.
 He said: